Dwiki Arya

-Adrianus Dwiki Arya Poernomo (born 1 May 2000) is an Indonesian professional footballer who plays as a defensive midfielder for Liga 2 club Persela Lamongan.
+Adrianus Dwiki Arya Poernomo (born 1 May 2000) is an Indonesian professional footballer who plays as a midfielder for Persiba Balikpapan.

 Club career

 Persija Jakarta

 Dwiki Arya made his first-team debut on 7 November 2019 as a substitute in a match against Semen Padang at the Haji Agus Salim Stadium, Padang.

 Persela Lamongan (loan)

 He signed for Persela Lamongan on 5 Maret 2021 season, on loan from Persija Jakarta.